MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 where "1111-2222-3333-4444" is the [tenant ID](find-your-office-365-tenant-id.md).

 This setting takes priority over [Block syncing OneDrive accounts for specific organizations](use-group-policy.md#block-syncing-onedrive-accounts-for-specific-organizations).
 Do not enable both settings at the same time.

+### Allow tenant health reporting from OneDrive
+<a name="EnableSyncAdminReports"> </a>

+TThis setting lets the OneDrive sync app report sync device and health data included in administrative sync reports.

+If you enable this setting, the OneDrive sync app will report device and health data to include in sync admin reports.
+You must enable this setting on the devices you want to get reports from.

+If you disable or do not configure this setting, OneDrive sync app device and health data will not appear in the admin reports.

 ### Block file downloads when users are low on disk space